MouseLightPipeline/sample-swc/README.md

 * Content from the "original" source databases can be collated into multiple "primary" repositories, for example a private internal and public external,  using different transformation rules and behaviors

 ## Installation
 The current implementation uses Docker to manage the multiple independent services.
-It has been tested on OS X and Linux (Ubuntu and CentOS).
+It has been tested on OS X and Linux (Ubuntu\).
 Although individual containers will also work on Windows Docker installations, Docker Compose is not supported on Windows at the time of this writing.
 Docker Compose simplifies launching the collection of services as a system.
-OS X has only been tested with VMWare fusion as the host and not VirtualBox which is builtin/default with the OS X Docker installer.
+OS X has only been tested with VMWare fusion as the host but not VirtualBox which is builtin/default with the OS X Docker installer.

 ### Docker Engine and Compose
 Standard installation of Docker Enginge and Compose on Mac OS X and Linux  are sufficient.
 Be sure to follow the instructions for installing the latest version of Compose.
 Not all package repositories contain the latest version at the time of this writing.
 Current minimum versions are: